mi6/ic-ui-kit/CHECKLIST.md

 It is more likely that unwanted FOUC will appear in the Next.js storybook instance than the React or web components instances.
 Server-side rendering (SSR) is a key feature of Next.js, and this should more accurately represent a website that may experience FOUC.

 When testing any changes, it's still important to check each Storybook for any flashes that may occur.

+### Controlled and uncontrolled input components tested

+In a controlled component, state handles all the form data.
+Whereas, in an uncontrolled component, the HTML form element data is managed by only the DOM.

+To test this functionality, each input component should have a working useState example (to cover controlled components) and a useRef example (to cover uncontrolled components) in both the React storybook and also Cypress tests.